Introducing Burp Projects

 - When automating Burp from scripts or other processes, you can launch Burp with a specified project file and configuration file.
 For example, your CI pipeline could launch Burp specifying the filename into which the project will be saved as an artifact, and a configuration file containing details of target scope or scanning options.

 - If you create different configuration files for common purposes, you can create desktop shortcuts to launch Burp with different configurations.
-When Burp is launched with the config-file option, the startup wizard will skip the step to select a configuration file, thereby speeding up the startup process.
+When Burp is launched with the option, the startup wizard will skip the step to select a configuration file, thereby speeding up the startup process.

 Transitioning existing data and configuration